Deconstructing SAFe Criticism - Focusing on the SPC role

 Understanding the SPC Role

-The SPC (SAFe Practice Consultant) is the individual certified and positioned by SAFe to lead an organization’s SAFe journey.
-Responsibilities include embodying an agile mindset, leading change, implementing SAFe, coaching, and training, particularly around flow and accelerating business agility.
+The SPC (SAFe Practice Consultant) is the person certified and positioned by SAFe to help lead an organization’s SAFe adoption.
+Responsibilities include embodying an agile mindset, leading change, implementing SAFe, coaching, and training, especially around flow and business agility.

 SAFe is explicit about defining different roles at various organizational levels.
 These include Scrum Masters at the team level, Release Train Engineers (RTEs) at the ART (Agile Release Train) level, and SPCs who work across teams, portfolios, and the broader journey.
 SPCs often operate within a Lean-Agile Center of Excellence, providing strategic guidance and coaching across the organization.